reinhart1010/nix/docs/en/osx/wacaw.md

 ---
 # wacaw

-Command-line tool for macOS to capture both still pictures and video from an attached camera.
+Capture both still pictures and video from an attached camera.
 More information: <http://webcam-tools.sourceforge.net>.

 - Take a picture from webcam: